A BRIEF PROLOGUE

 The old guy blinked then looked me in the eyes.

 " Listen, kid!” he said.
 “I'm damn near 80 years old.
 My truck blew up.
-I've got it and my trailer parked at a campground that I owe 3 months back rent to, so I can't get my rig 'til I come up with the cash.
+I've got it and my trailer parked at a campground where I owe three months rent, so I can't get my rig 'til I come up with the cash.
 I've got a daughter and a girlfriend in New York City.
 If I can get there I'm all right.
 I can borrow some money to get back on my feet.
 But I gotta get to New York."

 I was impressed.
 His patter was like a silk shirt - cool and smooth.
 This old timer had style.
 But I really do prefer to ride alone.